maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Scalar multiplication; calculates the value of the expression on the left, in this case the constant 5, and then multiplies all the values in B by that value and places the results in A. RetroBASIC supports all of the mathematical operations in this statement, not just multiplication.

+<a name="mat-avarzeraexp"></a>
 ### `MAT` *avar*`=ZER`[(*aexp*,...)]

 Changes all of the slots in *avar* to 0, or if the optional *aexp*s are provided, only that subarray.
 Works for both 1-d vectors and 2-d matrixes.
 This statement was widely used in Dartmouth programs in order to quickly reset or resize an array, even in programs that did not make use of other matrix features.

+<a name="mat-avarconaexp"></a>
 ### `MAT` *avar*`=CON`[(*aexp*,...)]

 Changes all of the slots in *avar* to 1, or the slots in the subarray.
 Works for both 1-d vectors and 2-d matrixes.

+<a name="mat-avaridnaexp"></a>
 ### `MAT` *avar*`=IDN`[(*aexp*,...)]

 Places 1's in the diagonal of a 2-d matrix, creating an *identity matrix*.
 A runtime error will occur if *avar* is a vector or scalar.

+<a name="mat-avar1invavar2"></a>
 ### `MAT` *avar1*`=INV(`*avar2*`)`

 Inverts *avar2*, if possible, and places the results in *avar1*.

+<a name="mat-avar1trnavar2"></a>
 ### `MAT` *avar1*`=TRN(`*avar2*`)`

 Transposes *avar2*, rotating it so columns become rows and rows columns, and places the result in *avar1*.

+<a name="error-handling"></a>
 ## Error handling

 Some versions of BASIC provide rudimentary error handling using the `TRAP` or `ON ERROR` statements.
 These will both be referred to here as *traps*.
 When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, execution continues at the indicated line.

 The code at this line is known as an *error handler*.
 A handler allows the program to examine the error and decide how to continue.
 Most dialects also allow the error number to be examined, as well as the line number where the error occurred.
 The dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.

+For instance, in Applesoft BASIC, which supports the `ONERR` statement, the error number is discovered using `PEEK(222)`.
+On the Atari, which uses `TRAP`, it is `PEEK(195)`.
+One of the few contemporary dialects that directly supported reading the error number was version 3.5 and later of Commodore BASIC, which used a system variable `ER` that was set to the error number and `EL` which held the line number.
+Attempting to assign a value to these would cause an error.
+Unfortunately, these are valid variable names, which meant that programs that used these as normal variables would cause errors.
+3.5 was never released so compatibility is not required, while the functionality is still useful.
+RetroBASIC implements these as functions instead of variables, `ERN()` for error number and `ERL()` for error line, which avoids this problem.

+When an error occurs, the error number and line are placed in memory and then the system performs a `GOTO` into the handler.
+Jumping into the handler does not clear these values out, as one will generally want to examine them in the handler code.
+This is the purpose of the `RESUME` statement seen in some dialects, which clears the error codes and returns to the point where the error occurred.
+A `NEW`, `CLR` and `RUN` also clear out these values.

 The simple trap concept used in BASIC is subject to a number of problems.
 Among these is that if an error occurs *in* the handler, then it can trap back into itself and cause an infinite loop.
-Additionally, few dialects allow only certain errors to be trapped, it's normally all or nothing, which means the handler has to be very generic.
+Additionally, few dialects allow only certain errors to be trapped, it's normally all or nothing, which means the handler has to be very generic as it might receive any error, not just the ones it was written to handle.

-Commodore BASIC 3.5 and later uses two system variables, `EL` and `ER`, for "error line" and "error number", respectively.
-These can be used in the handlers to examine or print out information about the error.
-Unfortunately, using these variables means programs from any other dialect, including the vast majority of Commodore programs, will have problems if they use these otherwise normal variable names.
+<a name="trapon-error-gotoonerr-goto-aexp"></a>

-### {`TRAP`|`ON ERROR`|`ONERR`} [*aexp*]
+### {`TRAP`|`ON ERROR GOTO`|`ONERR GOTO`} [*aexp*]

-When any of these statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
+When any of these equivalent statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
 If an error occurs any time after the statement is encountered, execution will jump to the line number in *aexp*.
 If that line number does not exist, an error will be printed and execution will stop.

 The method of turning the trap off differs across dialects.
 In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in Applesoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

+<a name="raise-aexp"></a>
 ### `RAISE` *aexp*

 Causes an error to be raised with the error number *aexp*.
 Generally used for testing purposes.

+<a name="resume-next-aexp-"></a>
 ### `RESUME` [`NEXT`, *aexp*, ]

+When a handler is complete, `RESUME` is used to clear out the error condition and return execution to the main code.
+It is similar in concept to the `RETURN` statement used with `GOSUB`.
+If a `RESUME` statement is executed with no active trap being set, an error will occur.
+This is similar to encountering a `RETURN` with no corresponding `GOSUB`.

-When a handler is complete, `RESUME` is used to return to the code.
-If there are no parameters, it will return to the line where the error occurred.
-Using `NEXT` modifies this to return to the statement after the error, in the case that there is more than one statement on the line.
+If the statement is used with no parameter, execution returns to the start of the line where the error occurred.
+If *aexp* is provided, it performs the equivalent of a `GOTO` to the provided line number.
+Using `NEXT` as the parameter tells it to return to the statement *after* the error, which is likely the most useful option.
 If *aexp* is provided, it performs the equivalent of a `GOTO`.

+<a name="erl"></a>
-### `EL`{`()`}
+### `ERL()`

 Returns the line number where the last error occurred. `RESUME` resets this to 0.

+<a name="ern-and-err"></a>
-### `ER`{`()`}
+### `ERN()` and `ERR()`

-Returns the error number for the last error. `ER` is often used as the input to `ERR$`. `RESUME` resets this to -1.
+Returns the error number for the last error. `ERN` is often used as the input to `ERR$`. `RESUME` resets this to 0.

+<a name="erraexp"></a>
 ### `ERR$(`*aexp*`)`

 Returns a string with the error message for a given error number.

+<a name="example"></a>
 ### Example:

 The following code illustrates a typical handler system using all of the functionality above:

     100 TRAP 2000
-    105 PAUSE 120
     110 RAISE 21:PRINT " ...
 CONTINUED"
     120 END
-    2000 REM TRAP CATCH-UP ROUTINE
+    2000 REM TRAP ROUTINE
-    2010 PRINT ER(); ERR$(ER()) " ERROR IN LINE" EL() "!"
+    2010 PRINT ER; ERR$(ER) " ERROR IN LINE" EL "!"
     2020 RESUME NEXT

-This program starts by setting a trap, pausing for two seconds, and then raising a syntax error, error 21.
-That causes it to jump into the handler at line 2000, which prints the error number, string and line, and then pick up execution where it left off.
+This program starts by setting a trap and then raising a syntax error, error 21.
+That causes it to jump into the handler at line 2000, which prints the error number, string and line number.
+The `RESUME NEXT` then picks up execution where it left off, so the `PRINT` on line 110 is executed.

+<a name="error-codes"></a>
+## Error codes

+RetroBASIC's error codes are mostly modelled on Commodore BASIC 3.5 as it is fairly generic.
+A few additional errors have been added to handle new functionality.
+Others have been left out as they apply to specific tasks like operating the cassette tape.

+0
+:(none)
+:There is no current error code.
+Commodore BASIC 3.5 used -1 for this.

+1
+:TOO MANY FILES
+:The program is attempting to open a file with too many already open.

+2
+:FILE OPEN
+:Attempt to open a file that is already open.

+3
+:FILE NOT OPEN
+:Attempt to use a file handle that has not been opened.

+4
+:FILE NOT FOUND
+:Attempt to open a file but the file cannot be found at the provided path.

+5
+:DEVICE NOT PRESENT
+:The file is on a device that is not responding.
+Not used in RetroBASIC.

+6
+:FILE NOT INPUT
+:Attempt to read from a file that is opened for writing.

+7
+:FILE NOT OUTPUT
+:Attempt to write to a file that is opened for reading.

+8
+:FILENAME MISSING
+:Attempt to open a file without passing in a valid file name.

+9
+:ILLEGAL DEVICE NUMBER
+:Attempt to open a file on a non-existent device.
+Not used in RetroBASIC.

+14
+:BREAK
+:Indicates that BREAK was pressed and entered the handler.
+Not used in RetroBASIC.

+15
+:EXTRA IGNORED
+:More items were entered during an INPUT than there are variables to hold it.
+Extra items at the end are ignored.

+16
+:REDO FROM START
+:The input cannot be converted to a number, and the INPUT statement asks for the same value again.

+20
+:NEXT WITHOUT FOR
+:A NEXT statement was encountered but no matching FOR has been called.

+21
+:SYNTAX
+:Syntax error.
+As RetroBASIC pre-parses before running, this does not normally occur.

+22
+:RETURN WITHOUT GOSUB
+:A RETURN statement was encountered but no matching GOSUB has been called.

+23
+:OUT OF DATA
+:A READ statement is asking for more data, but there are no remaining DATA statements.

+24
+:ILLEGAL QUANTITY
+:Any parameter in a statement or function that is out-of-range, like a MID with a start parameter outside the string.

+25
+:OVERFLOW
+:Result of calculation or formula is out-of-range.
+Should not occur in RetroBASIC.

+26
+:OUT OF MEMORY
+:The system has run out of memory, or the runtime stack has run out of room.
+Not used in RetroBASIC.

+27
+:UNDEFINED STATEMENT
+:Branch (THEN/GOTO/GOSUB) to a non-existing line.

+28
+:BAD SUBSCRIPT
+:Array indexes are outside the DIMmed range.

+29
+:REDIM'D ARRAY
+:DIM being called on an already DIMed variable.

+30
+:DIVISION BY ZERO
+:Any division by zero, including integer division, MOD, etc.

+31
+:ILLEGAL DIRECT
+:A statement was entered in direct mode that can only be used in program mode.
+Examples are INPUT and GET.
+Not currently supported.

+32
+:TYPE MISMATCH
+:A number was provided to a string parameter or vice versa.

+33
+:STRING TOO LONG
+:Unused in RetroBASIC, string sizes are effectively unlimited.

+34
+:FILE DATA
+:An INPUT or GET from a file returned numeric data for a string or vice versa.
+Not used in RetroBASIC, 32 will be returned in this case.

+35
+:FORMULA TOO COMPLEX
+:The equation or formula was too complex to be interpreted.
+Does not occur in RetroBASIC.

+37
+:UNDEFINED FUNCTION
+:Call to user-defined function that doesn't exist.

+40
+:OUT OF STACK
+:Too many nested GOSUBs and FORs.
+Does not occur in RetroBASIC.

+41
+:UNABLE TO RESUME
+:RESUME was called but the error is fatal.

+44
+:RESUME WITHOUT TRAP
+:A RESUME was encountered with no corresponding TRAP.